 - Firstly, remove the seed heads to halt them from infiltrating the area with further foxtail.

 - Next is to dig deep to the root of the weed with a slender weeding tool.
 Weeds are usually easier to pull out when they are still young or on wet soil.

 - You can pull the foxtail from the soil with gardening gloves on.
 You could also use tools like a weed-wackier.

 2. Apply Vinegar

 If you want to preserve your vegetables while trying to get rid of foxtail, you can apply vinegar instead.
-Vinegar is a natural substance with a little acid but very potent in the elimination of weeds like a foxtail.
+Vinegar is a natural substance with a bit of acid but is very potent in eliminating weeds like a foxtail.

 - The USDA-approved vinegar has about five percent of acetic acid.